Are you looking for the best place to stay in Seville?

-There are few hotels in the quiet neighbourhood, and dining can be limited although, popular Macarena and Triana are within walking distance.
+There are few hotels in the quiet neighborhood, and dining can be limited, although popular Macarena and Triana are within walking distance.

-La Cartuja is also home to a beautiful 15th century monastery with a contemporary art museum, theatres, university buildings and concert and event centres such as Centro Andaluz de Arte Contemporaneo.
-La Cartuja neighbourhood is suited to those wanting a quiet area or if you are attending a concert, conference or event.
+La Cartuja is also home to a beautiful 15th century monastery with a contemporary art museum, theatres, university buildings, and concert and event centers such as Centro Andaluz de Arte Contemporaneo.

 Los Remedios.
 Great for Festivals and Families

 Los Remedios is a residential district south of Triana.
 In April, Los Remedios becomes one of the busiest neighborhoods in Seville when it hosts southern Spain’s biggest fiestas – Seville’s annual Feria de April.
 A week-long celebration of drinking, eating, and dancing.

 You’ll find several mid-range hotels in Los Remedios and many self-catering options.
 The short metro line connects Los Remedios to Barrio Santa Cruz.

 The most luxurious hotels are located in Barrio Santa Cruz – the historic part of Seville.